mesaguy/ansible-hashicorp/README.md

       roles:
          - { role: mesaguy.hashicorp }

+## Release management
-## Updating default software versions
+### Updating default software versions

 Default software release versions are controlled by the 'vars/versions.yml' and 'docker_versions.yml' files.

 These files can be updated manually or by running the ```scripts/update_versions``` script.

+### Testing
+Tests are run via molecule.

+You will need [pipenv](https://pipenv.pypa.io) installed and [docker](https://www.docker.com) running in order to test.

+Initialize the pipenv environment by running the following in the base directory of this repo:

+    pipenv install

+The following can be used for basic validation.
+The first tests a normal install and the second scenario ensures GPG validation works:

+    MOLECULE_DISTRO=debian MOLECULE_TAG=debian-10 pipenv run molecule test
+    MOLECULE_DISTRO=debian MOLECULE_TAG=debian-10 pipenv run molecule test -s gpg

 ## License